 For many of us food isn't just fuel, it also carries layers of social and cultural symbolism, as well as personal psychological meaning.

 Social media can often focus on image and body-consciousness, so it is no surprise that food can become a symptom or source of emotional distress.
-Distress around food and eating is a relatively common issue for both male and female students.
+Distress around food and eating is a relatively common issue for many students.

 If you feel that your relationship with food has become a source of distress or difficulty, it is a good idea to seek help as soon as possible.